Exclusive: Trump Wants To Pick Cuccinelli For DHS, But Worries Senate Would Balk

 Sean Doocey, the White House director of presidential personnel, told Trump that both Cuccinelli and another candidate — Mark Morgan, the acting commissioner of U.S. Customs and Border Protection — were ineligible because of federal vacancy laws.
 But hard-liners have argued the White House should find work-arounds to federal vacancy rules.

+The Federation for American Immigration Reform, a group close to the administration that advocates for immigration restrictions, argues McConnell works with other Republican senators once backed by the Senate Conservatives Fund, so he should be able to get over his political differences with Cuccinelli.
+While the fund once backed a primary challenger to McConnell, that was before Cuccinelli became its president, FAIR says.

-Hard-liners have said it's time for McConnell to get past his political differences with Cuccinelli.
-Dan Stein, president of the Federation for American Immigration Reform, a group close to the administration that advocates for immigration restrictions, warned Republicans could face political consequences by picking the wrong person in the middle of an election year.
+Dan Stein, president of FAIR, warned Republicans could face political consequences by picking the wrong person in the middle of an election year.

 "Enough with the acting secretaries – come together and confirm someone who works well with the president and is totally in line with his immigration agenda," Stein said.